Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Introduction

-A comparison with Loboda's simply-transitive list \cite[Table 7, p.~50]{Loboda-2020} is in order.
-Using the discrete redundancy in Table \ref{F:tubular-final}, his tubular classification (comprising his first 6 items among 8) mostly matches ours, except that he incorrectly omits $\alpha=0$ for $\sfT3$, and his restriction to $\alpha \neq 0,4$ for $\sfT4$ should be corrected\footnote{In Loboda's final list \cite[p.~53-54]{Loboda-2020}, the case corresponding to $\sfT4$ is stated correctly.} to $\alpha \neq 0,-\frac{8}{9}$.
-Moreover, he lists {\em two} nontubular models: \begin{enumerate}[(a)] \item $(v - x_2 y_1)^2 + y_1^2 y_2^2 = y_1$, due to Atanov--Loboda \cite[eqn (2)]{AtL2019}.
-This model is biholomorphically equivalent to \eqref{E:dmt-saff2} -- see \S \ref{S:Equiv-Loboda}.
-We moreover derive \eqref{E:dmt-saff2} in an elementary manner and elucidate some lovely related planar equi-affine geometry. \item $v(1+\epsilon x_2 y_2) = y_1 y_2$ with $\epsilon = \pm 1$, due to Akopyan--Loboda \cite[(1.10)]{AkL2020}.
-This model is Levi-degenerate at the origin and Levi-indefinite.
+A comparison with the simply-transitive list in \cite[Table 7, p.~50]{Loboda-2020} is in order.
+The tubular classification there mostly matches ours, but differs in the $\sfT3$ and $\sfT4$ cases in our Table \ref{F:tubular-final}.
+For the former, $\alpha=0$ is incorrectly omitted; for the latter, the restriction should be corrected to $\alpha \neq 0,-\frac{8}{9}$.
+Moreover, {\em two} nontubular models are listed: \begin{enumerate}[(a)] \item $(v - x_2 y_1)^2 + y_1^2 y_2^2 = y_1$, which is equivalent to \eqref{E:dmt-saff2} -- see \S \ref{S:Equiv-Loboda}.
+We moreover derive \eqref{E:dmt-saff2} in an elementary manner and elucidate some related planar equi-affine geometry. \item $v(1+\epsilon x_2 y_2) = y_1 y_2$ with $\epsilon = \pm 1$, which is Levi-degenerate at the origin and Levi-indefinite.
 We confirm that $\dim\,\hol(M) = 5$, with generators

-From the hypersurface equation, $y_2 = \Im(z_2)$ is locally unrestricted, but its level sets are clearly preserved by all symmetries \eqref{E:NT-syms}.
-It is {\em not} homogeneous, so mistakenly appears on Loboda's homogeneous list \cite{Loboda-2020}. \end{enumerate}
+From the hypersurface equation, $y_2 = \Im(z_2)$ is locally unrestricted, but its level sets are clearly preserved by all symmetries \eqref{E:NT-syms}, so this model is {\em not} homogeneous. \end{enumerate}

 More broadly, Theorem \ref{thm-main} also terminates the problem of classifying all holomorphically homogeneous CR real hypersurfaces $M^5 \subset \bbC^3$, as follows: \begin{enumerate} \item {\sl holomorphically degenerate}\footnote{When there exists a nonzero holomorphic vector field $X$ (not only $2\, \Re X$) that is tangent to $M^{2n+1} \subset \C^{n+1}$, one says that $M$ is {\sl holomorphically degenerate}~{\cite{Merker-Porten-2006, Merker-2008}}.
 After rectifying so that $X = \partial_{z_{n+1}}$ locally near any $p \in M$ at which $X\big\vert_p \neq 0$, one locally has $M^{2n+1} \cong \cM^{2n-1} \times \C$ for some real hypersurface $\cM^{2n-1} \subset \C^n$.
 In this case, given any holomorphic function $f(z)$, we have $f(z) \partial_{z_{n+1}} \in \hol(M)$, whence $\dim\, \hol(M) = \infty$. }: either the {\sl Levi-flat hyperplane} $\R \times \C \times \C$, or $\cM^3 \times \C$ for some homogeneous Levi non-degenerate hypersurface $\cM^3 \subset \C^2$, classified by Cartan ~{\cite{Cartan-1932-I, Cartan-1932-II}}.
 These all have $\dim\,\hol(M) = \infty$. \item {\sl holomorphically non-degenerate}: From~{\cite{Merker-Porten-2006}}, there are two possibilities: \begin{enumerate} \item {\sl constant Levi rank 1 and 2-nondegenerate}: The classification was completed by Fels--Kaup in~{\cite{Fels-Kaup-2008}}.
 All such models are tubular, with $\dim\,\hol(M) \leq 10$, which is sharp on the tube with base the future light cone $\cS = \{ x \in \R^3 : x_1^2 + x_2^2 = x_3^2,\, x_3 > 0 \}$. \item {\sl Levi non-degenerate}: $\dim\,\hol(M) \leq 15$, which is sharp on the {\sl flat} model $\Im\, w = |z_1|^2 + \epsilon|z_2|^2$, where $\epsilon = \pm 1$.
 The biholomorphism $(z_1,z_2,w) \mapsto (z_1,z_2, i(2w - z_1^2 - \epsilon z_2^2))$ maps this to the tube over $u = x_1^2 + \epsilon x_2^2$. \end{enumerate} \end{enumerate}